ItsAnyaS/Callbck/README.md

 # Callbck

 With Callbck dancers no longer need to wonder if they got the role or if they were out of the runnings a long time ago.
-Callbck creates an all in one ecosystem for companies to post auditions for dancers, send callbacks, mark dancers as hired and remove them from the running.
+Callbck creates an all in one ecosystem for companies to post auditions for dancers, send callbacks, mark dancers as hired and remove them from the runnings.

 ## See this project live [Here](https://callbck.herokuapp.com/)